fmacpro/horseman-article-parser-ui/README.md

 git clone https://github.com/fmacpro/horseman-article-parser-ui.git
 ```

-Next make sure you have [Yarn](https://yarnpkg.com/en/) installed and run the following command in the repo root.
+Next run the following command in the repo root.
 This will install the required dependencies

 ```
-yarn
+npm install
 ```

 ### Running the Article Parser App